dioxine/rust-esetupdater/README.md

 PLEASE!!!
 Be carefull in config.toml i mean NO overslashes!
-No beforingslashes, just do, like a wrote in examples, please
+No beforingslashes, just dolike a wrote in examples, please

 Feel free to test it.
 Will be very glad for reviews!